corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/network/business-network-membership.md

 ### Update a members business network roles

 You can also update a member's business identity attributes by modifying their roles.
 Depending on your proposed changes, the updated member may become an **authorised member**.
-In this case, your enhancement must be preceded by an execution of the [`ModifyGroupsFlow`](#modify-a-group) to add the member to all membership lists that it will have administrative powers over.
+In this case, your enhancement must be preceded by an execution of the <a href="#modify-a-group">`ModifyGroupsFlow`</a> to add the member to all membership lists that it will have administrative powers over.

 To update a member's roles and permissions in the business network: